bytedance/g3/sphinx/g3proxy/log/task/index.rst

 The event can be

-  - created
+  - Created: task created
-  - connected
+  - Connected: connected to upstream
-  - periodic
+  - Periodic: periodic log
+  - ClientShutdown: client shutdown the connection gracefully first
+  - UpstreamShutdown: upstream shutdown the connection gracefully first
-  - finished
+  - Finished: task finished

 This field can be omitted if the value is *finished*.